-Tool Objectives Application cases Scope Create multiple scope images of a single drive cont different times.
+Tool Objectives Application cases Scope Create multiple scope images of a single drive controller at different times.
 Optimize or diagnose a drive controller Create multiple scope images with the same settings (channels, trigger, pre-trigger, sampling time), but differing values for individual parameters.
 Combine multiple scope images for the analysis.
 Create a temporary direct image.
 Multi-axis scope Create individual scope images of multiple drive controllers or axes at the same time.
-Check the mach utilization or dia Create an individual scope image with the same settings or individual settings (for each axis or for individual axes). synchronous operation
+Check the machine utilization or diagnosis in Create an individual scope image with the same settings or individual settings (for each axis or for individual axes). synchronous operation

 Tab.
-240: Application cases for scope and multi-axis scope
+262: Application cases for scope and multi-axis scope